Amazebot/rocket-control/README.md

 [Node.js][node] is required, recommended with [Yarn][yarn] as a package manager.

 Environment configs can be loaded from `.env` file or the server environment.

-e.g. for the admin user. create a `.env` file with the following:
+All configs used by Rocket Control packages use the `RC_` prefix. e.g. for the default user. create a `.env` file with the following:

 ```
-RC_ADMIN_USER="admin"
-RC_ADMIN_PASS="pass"
+RC_USER="admin"
+RC_PASS="pass"
 ```

-All configs used by Rocket Control packages use the `RC_` prefix.
-Additional env configs can also be generated through Rocket Pilot, such as adding additional user credentials for bot accounts.

 See the README in each of the [package paths](https://github.com/Amazebot/rocket-control/tree/master/packages) for further usage instructions.

+For more detail on how config is loaded, see the config utility [README][config].

 ## Development